RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 ### Build a JAR

-Use the Maven command line tool or an IDE plugin to compile and package your code into a JAR file:
+Use the Maven command-line tool or an IDE plugin to compile and package your code into a JAR file:

 ```sh
 $ mvn package